spwhitton/consfigurator/doc/data.rst

 - ``("--pgp-pubkey" .
 FINGERPRINT)`` means the/a OpenPGP public key with fingerprint FINGERPRINT, ASCII-armoured

+- ``("--pgp-seckey" .
+FINGERPRINT)`` means the/a OpenPGP secret key with fingerprint FINGERPRINT, ASCII-armoured

 - ``("--luks-passphrase" .
 VOLUME-LABEL)`` means a LUKS passphrase for volume with label ``VOLUME-LABEL``.